Vinifera-Developers/vinifera-crashpad-cmake/README.md

-# crashpad-cmake
+# Crashpad
 Wanting a CMake wrapper around Google's Crashpad library and the supporting mini_chromium library to make it easy to integrate into CMake projects?

-Based on existing works to provide a CMake solution for Crashpad we've put this together mainly for use as a submodule by [Assembly Armarda](https://github.com/TheAssemblyArmada) projects.
+Based on existing works to provide a CMake solution for Crashpad we've put this together mainly for use as a submodule by [Vinifera](https://github.com/Vinifera-Developers/) projects.

 ## Getting started